ptmt/connect-dispatcher/README.md

 connect-dispatcher
 ==================

-Yet another Node.js Connect dispatcher module.
+Node.js Connect dispatcher module.
+Router + pattern organizer.

 Why?

 1. Conventions over configurations.
-No more large routes tables.
+No more huge routes tables.
-2. Controller return data to views, explicit or implicit render it depends from context.
-You can process first response on the server-side, then render the same view in the browser.
+2. It has to be simple.
+A controller returns data to a views, explicit or implicit renders the diffirent type of views depends from context.
+You can process a first response on the server-side, then render the same view in the browser.
-2. Cache controllers, views or persist in cache entire page.
-Currently cache stored in memory, but not a big deal move on to Redis.
+2. Caching controllers, views or you can persist in a cache the entire page.
+Currently cache stored in a memory, but not a big deal move on to Redis.
 4. Small size footprint, just single file dispatcher.js

 For more information see [examples](https://github.com/unknownexception/connect-dispatcher/tree/master/examples) and [tests](https://github.com/unknownexception/connect-dispatcher/tree/master/test).